Josesosa0777/ArcGIS-Maps-SDK-for-JavaScript/README.md

 ## https://developers.arcgis.com/javascript/latest/display-a-map/

-You need to create a developer account in https://developers.arcgis.com/ and then get the API KEY to use it the index.html
+You need to create a developer account in https://developers.arcgis.com/ and then get the API KEY to use it in the index.html

 ![My Image](example.png)